Intrinsic Alignment as an RSD Contaminant in the DESI Survey

 To see how an aperture selection impacts the $\xi_2$ measurement, we created two samples: one without any selection, and one only with halos containing more than than 48,000 points within the aperture, which corresponds to 50\% of the halos.
 We measured $\xi_2(r)$ for both sets in real space space and in redshift space, using the halo's original velocities. $\xi_2(r)$ was determined using the Landy-Szalay Estimator \citep{landy_bias_1993} and averaged over 10 sets of randoms, generated with random right ascension and declinations for each redshift.
 This entire process was done for 5 A\textsc{bacus} S\textsc{ummit} simulation boxes, and their average $\xi_2(r)$ and standard error is shown in Figure \ref{fig:xi_measures}.

 As in Section \ref{sec:result}, we used our linear tidal model to predict the $\xi_2$ bias caused by the aperture selection for this halo catalog.
-We measured the projected intrinsic alignment of the halo catalog in radial bins which resulted in an effective survey depth, $L$, of 138 $h^{-1}$Mpc.
-The polarization due to aperture cut was $\epsilon_{LRG}=7.6\pm0.1\times 10^{-3}$.
+We measured the projected intrinsic alignment of the halo catalog in radial bins which resulted in an average survey depth, $L$, of around 580 $h^{-1}$Mpc between $0.1-0.5$ deg.
+The polarization due to aperture cut was $\epsilon_{\textsc{LRG}}=7.6\pm0.1\times 10^{-3}$.
 The resulting prediction is compared to the model in Figure \ref{fig:xi_ab}.

 We expect the bulk of the disagreement between these two simple models to be due to the linear approximation, which does not hold at lower separations, and simplifications in the demonstration mock.
 The largest simplification here is that every galaxy is modeled with a Hernquist light profile.
 Any profiles which are denser than reality will underestimate the polarization due to aperture selection.
 However, the A\textsc{bacus} approximation is comparable to the prediction from the linear model and serves as a adequate demonstration of how a false $\xi_2$ signature can arise for DESI.